 A3.
 Additional Services.
 Services that may be available through CS365 in addition to those included on the Service Orders will be available to Client, if provided by CS365, at Client request and in accordance with a schedule determined by CS365.
 CS365 will provide assistance-only at the request of persons CS365 reasonably believes to be authorized Client representatives in accordance with Section A2.
 Except as otherwise set forth in the Service Order, Charges to Client for additional Services shall be determined and invoiced by CS365.
-Unless otherwise indicated by CS365 in advance of providing Service, Charges for additional Services will be billed on the basis of time (at $125/hour billed in 15 minute increments) and materials (plus 20%).
+Unless otherwise indicated by CS365 in advance of providing Service, Charges for additional Services will be billed on the basis of time (at $175/hour billed in one hour increments) and materials.

 A4.
 Service Enhancements.
 CS365 may modify the Service and/or any component thereof.
 CS365 will provide Client with at least 30 days prior notice of the availability of any system enhancements that specifically affect Client’s operating environment, including applicable overview documentation and reference documentation.